Rautrao/ToDo/README.txt

     - localStorage API
     - Confetti library

---How it works :
+-- How it works :
+    - Sign up to the page using email-id and password
-    - Log in at the interface
+    - Log in
+    - you will be redirected to Todo App interface
     - tasks are added via input of type text in the form section
     - After typing text we should add date
     - and then press Add Task button
     - Added task will be displayed in the task list with 3 options
     - delete ,edit and pin to top
+    - delete symbol will be used to delete the task
+    - edit symbol will be used to edit the task
+    - and pin symbol will be used to pin to top
+    - also at the there is an option to sort by date
+    - we can also check box if the task is completed
+    - There is a progress bar which tracks the completion of our tasks

---Mobile compatabality
+-- Mobile compatabality
     -The app uses media queries to ensure it works smoothly on phones (≤600px), including stacked input fields and larger tap targets.